 Shilat also described choosing to keep commitments to the preschool over personal recreation activities.
 While this can be understood as ignoring her own needs for the sake of others, it can also be seen as a drive and a spark of someone striving for professional success and recognition.
 She seemed to be consistently committed to her professional path, not allowing anything to divert her.

 This central conflict ostensibly forces female educators to choose between their own children and their “borrowed” children in the education system.
 All the interviewed women said they choose their students, and go to work even when their own children need them by their side.
-On subsequent readings, I concluded that the choice is not between their own children and the children under their responsibility, but between staying in the private sphere and caring for their own children informally (as any grandmother or babysitter can do) or going into the public sphere to contribute their skills, and strengthen their professionalism and ultimately themselves.
+On subsequent readings, I concluded that the choice is not between their own children and the children under their responsibility, but between staying in the private (home) sphere and caring for their own children informally (as any grandmother or babysitter can do) or going into the public sphere to contribute their skills, and strengthen their professionalism and ultimately themselves.
 The desire to be an influential and consistent figure in the lives of their students caused them to forego extended maternity leave and sick days.

 Between Mother and Teacher: Female Educators’ Identification with Their Children’s Teachers